RoSPA Awards – Frequently Asked Questions

 Q: What if we would like feedback on our submission?

 A: Provision of brief feedback is included within the Sector Award entry fee.
-Feedback can also be provided for Achievement Award entries for an extra £200+VAT (RoSPA Members) and £220+VAT (Non-Members).
+Feedback can also be provided for Achievement Award entries for an extra £200+VAT (RoSPA Members) and £225+VAT (Non-Members).

 This should be indicated when you first register to enter.
-Later requests will incur an additional charge as the submission will need to be assessed a second time.
+Later requests will incur an additional charge.
 The feedback reflects the relative strengths and weaknesses in the submission, as observed by RoSPA's expert assessors.

 For many entrants, this is helpful in indicating priority areas for performance improvement.
 However, it is not a specific and detailed action plan.
 Participation in the awards programme is not intended and should not be regarded as a substitute for comprehensive on-site audit of safety management systems.